Harry de Gorter

 Areas of Expertise

-Harry de Gorter teaches and conducts research on the applied welfare economics and political economy of agricultural trade policy.
+Harry de Gorter teaches and conducts research on the applied welfare economics and political economy of agricultural policy and trade.
 Much of his recent work has been on biofuels and agricultural trade reform and the Doha Development Agenda, especially the impact of subsidies and protection on developing countries.
 His research is both theoretical and empirical with direct policy implications for governments, international institutions, and non-governmental organizations.

 Harry de Gorter has published over 100 scholarly articles and book chapters, including in the International Library of Critical Writings in Economics, Handbook of Economics, and Princeton Encyclopedia of the World Economy.
 In 2011, he won the Quality of Communication Award of the American Applied Economics Association (also won the same award with a chapter in a book 1991, 2006), Honorable Mention for the Outstanding Journal Article in the American Journal of Agricultural Economics in 2008 and the Outstanding Journal Article in the Journal of Agricultural and Resource Economics in 1993.